Sesco97/Sesco97/README.md

 ## Hi there, nice to meet you 👋

-I'm Francesco Rettore and I'm a Mathematical Engineering Graduate at Politecnico di Milano.
+I'm Francesco Rettore and I'm a Mathematical Engineering, currently working as **Data Scientist with a focus in Artificial Intelligence**.
-I recently graduated with a Master Thesis about **Augmented Reality** and **Applied Mathematics**, with title: *Augmented Reality in racing applications: development of a framework for Heading Estimation and camera Automatic Boresighting*.
+I recently graduated from Politecnico di Milano with a Master Thesis about **Augmented Reality** and **Applied Mathematics**, with title: *Augmented Reality in racing applications: development of a framework for Heading Estimation and camera Automatic Boresighting*.
-My research interest lies in the application of **Data Science** and **Machine Learning** in different domains.
+My research interest lies in the application of **Data Science**, **Machine Learning** and **AI** in different domains.

 🎓 **Education:**
 - Master of Science in Mathematical Engineering at `Politecnico di Milano`